SonizciTR/TFSSharpTR/README.md

 It is very easy.
 Look "TestTask.cs" file.

 Add "TfsSharpTR.Core.dll" reference to your class library.
 Add a class ("MyFirstTask" etc...), this is your task.
 Inherit your class from BaseTask<T>.
-"T" should be inherited from BaseBuildSetting.
+"T" is config model for your task.
+It will be parsed from json config file.
 Last step; add your task to "PreBuildTasks" or "PostBuildTasks" of json setting file.
 That is it ;) .

-If you want to add your custom setting, it is very easy.
-Add a class and inherit from BaseBuildSetting.
-Your class automatically parsed from setting file and added to UserVariable parameter of the method.
+If you don't have a custom setting, use "RawBasicBuildSetting".
+Your config model automatically parsed from setting file and added to UserVariable parameter of the method.
 Don't forget to add your json format to setting file.
+Your config name should be your task name in config json file.

 ## Install
 I am assuming you have enough privliges at TFS server.